 - Physical therapist

-Graduates of the B.S. in Sports Medicine may choose to pursue further training in a medical school or master's degree in the field.
+Graduates of an A.S. in sports medicine program typically pursue certification as personal trainers or fitness instructors, such as the National Fitness Certification.
+Students may also be able to transfer their coursework to a baccalaureate sports medicine program.
+Bachelor's degree graduates may choose to pursue further training through a medical school or master's degree in the field.
 Programs may also prepare students for careers in advanced sports medicine, such as a medical practitioner.

 Prospective students looking to study a sports medicine undergraduate program can choose from an associate's or bachelor's degree level program.
 Common courses cover everything from kinesiology to nutrition and prepare a student for a career in the sports and fitness industries.